trafiklab/trafiklab.se/content/docs/using-trafiklab-data/using-gtfs-files/_index.md

 The **General Transit Feed Specification** is a file format which originally was developed by Google in 2006.
 It combines all the data in one compact file.
 This means you can download a single file to get timetable information for the entirety of Sweden.
 The GTFS Standard consists of 2 parts: static and real-time data.
-In the following sections, we will help you getting started with both.
+In the following sections, we will help you to get started with both.

 ### How does GTFS Work?